 Our recipes don’t call specifically for low-sodium baking powder, baking soda or broth unless indicated by our chefs.
 While we’re aware that some readers have sodium issues, most use “regular” sodium-containing products and our nutritional data is calculated accordingly.

-Flour blends that are mostly white rice flour and tapioca starch are as devoid of texture as they are of flavor and nutrients.
-At Living Without, we’re moving away from these flour combos and using more nutritionally dense flours, like amaranth, sorghum, teff, millet, quinoa and chickpea flour.
+A: Flour blends that are mostly white rice flour and tapioca starch are as devoid of texture as they are of flavor and nutrients.
+At Living Without's Gluten-Free & More, we’re moving away from these flour combos and using more nutritionally dense flours, like amaranth, sorghum, teff, millet, quinoa and chickpea flour.
 Not only are they healthier (higher in protein and fiber), they add pleasant texture and taste to gluten-free baking.
 In addition, their higher protein content delivers increased elasticity to gluten-free baking, resulting in a finer crumb and better texture.

 For instructions on how to create delicious all-purpose blends with these flours, go to LivingWithout.com/Choosing-Gluten-Free Flours.
 My cookbook, Gluten-Free Makeovers, contains simple baking tips and recipes based on these alternative grains.
 It’s available at LivingWithout.com/bookstore.

-I have clients who must be gluten free and have health issues that require them to find alternatives to high-glycemic sweeteners.
+Q: I have clients who must be gluten-free and have health issues that require them to find alternatives to high-glycemic sweeteners.
 What do you suggest?

 A: Recently, I’ve had good luck with stevia products that contain bulking agents so that they’re equal replacements for sugar in baking.
 Dried date sugar, sucanat and coconut palm sugar are also lower on the glycemic index and can be used as one-for-one substitutes for granulated sugar.